Blendify/blender-manual/trunk/blender_docs/manual/files/import_export/collada.rst

 - Non-skin controlling armature bone animation.
 - Animations of armatures with skin deforming bones.
 - Animations of armatures in Object Mode.
-- Fully rigified Armature animations (referring to the Rigify add-on).
-For export of rigified Armature animations:
+- Fully rigified armature animations (referring to the Rigify add-on).
+For export of rigified armature animations:

   - Select Bake Action.
-(Press :kbd:`Spacebar` in 3D View and type "Bake Action".)
+(Open :doc:`/interface/controls/templates/operator_search` and type "Bake Action".)
   - If you have only the deform bones selected check *Only Selected*.
     This will give smaller dae.
 Otherwise uncheck *Only Selected*.
   - Check *Clear Constraints*.